Rational approximation of Euler's constant using multiple orthogonal polynomials: Introduction and overview of the results

-The overall quality of the approximants is captured by the exponent $r$: approximants that have $r>0$ prove irrationality of $x$.
 In practice, it is typically hard to find rational approximants that prove irrationality of a given constant.
-It requires a delicate balance of having denominators that don't grow too fast (Diophantine quality) compared to the decay of the absolute error $\left| x - p_n/q_n \right|$ (approximation quality). \medbreak
+It requires a delicate balance of having denominators $q_n$ that don't grow too fast (Diophantine quality) compared to the decay of the absolute error $\left| x - p_n/q_n \right|$ (approximation quality). \medbreak

 One approximation method that has proven to be successful in the past, is known as Hermite-Padé approximation and uses so-called multiple orthogonal polynomials as the denominators in the approximation (see, e.g., \cite{VA}).
 For example, Apery's celebrated proof of irrationality of $\zeta(3)$ in \cite{Apery} can be interpreted in this framework as explained by Beukers in \cite{Beukers}.
 Hermite-Padé approximation can also be used to show irrationality of a large class of ${}_pF_q$ hypergeometric series with $p<q$, see \cite{Wolfs}.